⚠️ The latest release is unstable. Use preview builds instead

 Development Setup

-Before making your first contribution, run the setup command to install development dependencies:
+Before making your first contribution, run the install command to set up development dependencies:

 bash